Fit and Well Logo

 Stretching is also performed as part of a warm-up, its goal is to reduce the stiffness of joints and tendons and to increase mobility.
 Static stretching seems to be more suitable for dancers and gymnasts, while dynamic stretching is more beneficial for athletes that run or jump (basketball players or sprinters) (5).

-Now you can do your workout
+Now you can start your workout or training

-Finished your warm-up routine?
 Now you can do your workout safely.

 An incentive to lose weight